Adaptive Online Non-stochastic Control: Related Work

-Adaptivity has been an important concept in OCO, and we refer the readers to the survey in \cite{mcmahan-survey17}, or the remarks in \cite[Sec.
+Adaptivity has been an important concept in OCO, and we refer the readers to the survey in \citep{mcmahan-survey17}, or the remarks in \citep[Sec.
 3.5]{orabona2021modern} for details.
 In adaptive learning the regret bounds scale proportionally to the witnessed costs.
 Hence, for \emph{easy} environments with small costs, the bounds are considerably tighter than the standard worst-case ones which assume maximum cost at each round.
 On the other hand, if the environment follows actually a worst-case scenario, i.e., the adversary induces costs with large gradients that fluctuate aggressively, the adaptive bounds remain sublinear but have worse constant factors.
 Indeed, there is a price to be paid for adaptivity.
-For policy regret, the only form of adaptive bounds appears in \cite[Thm.
-2]{zhang2022adversarial} which, however, contain additive constants\footnote{These works also target the different ``adaptive regret" metric.} (do not collapse to $0$ even when all costs are $0$), and they are achieved through the use of a meta-learning technique, as opposed to regularization.
-Besides, our work creates a connection of NSC with optimist learning, where the learner is equipped with cost function predictions, and the regret bounds shrink with their accuracy.
-While optimistic learning has been studied for noisy predictions \cite{chen2015online, chen2016using}, and adversarial predictions \cite{mohri-aistats2016, mhaisen2022optimistic}, these results have not yet found application to dynamical systems.
-For the latter, the study of predictions is limited to perfect predictions \cite{power-prediction, 10.5555/3454287.3455620}, or \emph{fixed} quadratic (thus, strongly convex) cost functions \cite{yu2022competitive, li_robustness_2022}.
-Predictions may also be viewed via the lens of ``context" \cite{levy2023optimism} in the different problem of \emph{stochastic} MDPs with \emph{finite} state and action space.
-Our paper contributes towards filling the above gap.
+For policy regret, the only form of adaptive bounds appears in \citep[Thm.
+2]{zhang2022adversarial}, which, however, contain additive constants\footnote{These works also target the ``adaptive regret" metric.} (i.e., do not directly collapse to $0$ even when all costs are $0$).
+Additionally, the authors do not consider the DAC policy class but the actions are rather a result of a ``betting" technique that is suited to the ``tracking" sub-task in control.
+In fact, any DAC policy can be combined with their meta-algorithm to obtain guarantees on the ``tracking", and hence our works are complementary (See discussion in \citep[Sec 4.2]{zhang2022adversarial}).